-Director of Foundation & Corporate Relations
+The Director of Foundation and Corporate Relations is

 DESCRIPTION OF ESSENTIAL DUTIES: